 NOTE: DO use a prepared script for the contest.
-DO NOT attempt to ad-lib it.
+DO NOT attempt to ad-lib your way through the contest.
 You can get a recommended script from www.district19.me or from your Division Director.
 You don't have to read it verbatim, but it will assure you follow the protocols necessary to keep the contest fair and in line with what the other Areas and Divisions in District 19 are doing